jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 author_profile: true
 ---

-Health and economic impacts of extreme heat 🌡 [2021-]
+🌡 Health and economic impacts of extreme heat [2021-]
 -------------------

 *As part of my PhD in data science and environmental health at INRS and my fellowship in artificial intelligence at INSPQ.*

 - Health impacts of extreme heat with machine learning models
 - Modelling the health costs of extreme heat in the province of Quebec
-- Projecting the socioeconomics impacts of extreme heat with climate change and aging
+- Projecting the impacts of extreme heat with climate and socioeconomic change

 Related research : [Report #1](https://jeremieboudreault.github.io/research/)

-Climate-related risks in insurance contexts ⛈ [2018-]
+⛈ Climate-related risks in insurance contexts [2018-]
 -------------------

 *As part of my work in the climatic hazards team at The Co-operators.*